William S. Sessions

-William Steele Sessions (May 27, 1930 – June 12, 2020) was an American attorney and jurist who served as a United States district judge of the United States District Court for the Western District of Texas and Director of the Federal Bureau of Investigation.
+William Steele Sessions (May 27, 1930 – June 12, 2020) was an American attorney and jurist who served as a United States district judge of the United States District Court for the Western District of Texas and the fourth Director of the Federal Bureau of Investigation.
 Sessions served as FBI director from 1987 to 1993, when he was dismissed by President Bill Clinton.
 After leaving the public sector, Sessions represented Semion Mogilevich, international leader of the Russian mafia.
-He was the father of Texas Congressman Pete Sessions.
+He is the father of Texas Congressman Pete Sessions.

 Early life and education

 Sessions was born in Fort Smith, Arkansas, the son of Edith A. (née Steele) and the Reverend Will Anderson Sessions Jr. He graduated from Northeast High School in Kansas City, Missouri, in 1948, and enlisted in the United States Air Force, receiving his commission October 1952.
 He served on active duty until October 1955.
 He attended Baylor University in Waco, Texas, where he received a Bachelor of Arts degree in 1956.
 He received a Bachelor of Laws in 1958 from Baylor Law School.
 At Baylor, Sessions became a member of the Delta Chi fraternity.
 He was an Eagle Scout and recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.